 There is no straightforward relationship between transport and economic development as the level of impact and its time sequence can vary based on location and socioeconomic characteristics.
 This leads to five potential relationships:

 - Weak relationship (1).
 Although transportation supports economic and social activities, no specific causality can be expressed.
-This is particularly the case for infrastructures that have been implemented a while ago, becoming embedded in the regional economy.
+This is particularly the case for infrastructures that were implemented a while ago, and becoming embedded in the regional economy.
 Their lead role can no longer be asserted, but it does not mean that transportation is not important, as it is still a fundamental component supporting mobility within the economy.

 - Positive and lead impacts (2).
 Represents the best-case scenario where investments and the presence of infrastructures triggers economic growth for a region, namely the expansion of production and consumption.
 This process commonly occurs when new infrastructures are built to access resources or new markets, triggering a wave of investments.

 - Lag and positive impacts (3).
 The development of transport infrastructures follows economic development by trying to add capacity to meet additional demands.
 A good example would be fast-paced growth, as seen in Pacific Asia (notably China), where investments in transport infrastructure do not keep up with the substantial traffic growth generated by rising mobility and new globally linked manufacturing functions.
 This situation could eventually impair future growth prospects as the existing infrastructure can no longer satisfy the demand.